Pastel Society of New Hampshire By-Laws

-Any person, who is interested in the Pastel Society of New Hampshire's goals and in the soft pastel medium and who pays dues, shall be eligible for General Membership.
+Any person who is interested in the Pastel Society of New Hampshire's goals, in the soft pastel medium, and who pays dues, shall be eligible for General Membership.
 Signature Membership is achieved by members who meet certain criteria as defined in the Policies and Procedures.
 The Pastel Society of New Hampshire shall not discriminate against any person in any manner on the basis of sex, race, age, religion, handicap or ethnic origin.

-There will be four scheduled Membership meetings a year, including the Annual Meeting in the month of November.
+There will be Membership meetings scheduled at the discretion of the Board, including the Annual Meeting in the month of November.
 The time and date of these meetings will be determined by the Board of Directors.
 Special meetings may be called by the President, and may also be called at the request in writing of at least 3 members.

 BOARD OF DIRECTORS